 Professor of Biological Sciences, Dartmouth College

-Faculty Advisor, Nathan Smith Premedical Society
+Faculty Advisor, Nathan Smith Society

-HPP Pre-Health Advisor:
+HPP Pre-Health Advisor: Sarah Berger

 Phone: 646-3916; e-mail: Sarah.Berger@dartmouth.edu

-HPP Administrative Coordinator:
+HPP Administrative Coordinator: Annette Hamilton

 Phone: 646-3377; e-mail: Annette.Hamilton@dartmouth.edu

 In addition, many documents for all the health professions have been assembled on the Nathan Smith Society Blackboard site, a convenient place to identify and retrieve information.
 One can "self-enroll" in this site by following the instructions in the box on the NSS home page.
-Documents on this site are frequently updated and there is also a discussion board to ask questions (it is monitored by Professor Witters).Excerpted from these documents are some particularly important points:
+Documents on this site are frequently updated and there is also a discussion board to ask questions (it is monitored by Professor Witters).

-Let your advisees know that over 80% of students from Dartmouth, and country-wide, are applying to medical school AFTER they graduate (i.e. either beginning in the spring of their senior year or as alums), creating one or more "gap years".
+Let your advisees know that over 80% of students from Dartmouth, and country-wide, are applying to medical school AFTER they graduate (i.e. either at the end of their senior year or as alums), creating one or more "gap years".
 This allows for more flexibility in scheduling courses, leave terms, FSPs, etc, and often strengthens applications.
-Students are all moving at different paces.
-While most will take all those classes during their undergraduate years, some will finish classes after they graduate, or even take them all in a post baccalaureate program following graduation, with the goal being a plan that supports the best academic success for each student.
+It may also allow time to complete all the required courses.

 It is possible for students to fulfill pre-health courses, have a non-science major, and study off campus on one of the LSAs or FSPs, but it will require careful planning.